cmancone/clearskies/docs/6_backends.md

 # API Backend

+### Using the API Backend with other clearskies API endpoints

 The API backend turns an API into an external data source from which you can read or write data.
 This provides a different approach to API integration because it allows your code to interact with API endpoints just like it would data that comes out of a database.
 This can be a big win for microservices where all APIs behave similarly - even more so when the APIs are backed by a clearskies RESTful API handler, which is what the API backend assumes by default.
 Imagine for instance that a 3rd party is hosting an API endpoint that is defined like this:

 ```